 You can even get battery packs with multiple charging ports.
 That way you can hunt for Pokémon in pairs or tackle Gyms in teams and help keep everyone powered up and playing.
 And since most are USB-A, you can plug in any phone as long as you have the right type of cable with you.

-You can get wired headphones if you really want to keep it low-tech, or Apple's fancy new AirPods if you want to go full-on with your wireless freedom (and you can find some in stock!).
+You can get wired headphones if you really want to keep it low-tech, or Apple's AirPods if you want to go full-on with your wireless freedom (and you can find some in stock!).
 Otherwise, there are several other good choices on the market, including the Jbird X2.